HadrienG2/3photons-julia/Porting_Notes.md

 part of your codebase or trying in vain to make sense of `Traceur`'s output.

-Due to the peculiarities of mathematics in general and floating point in particular, it's not unusal to have code that looks like this:
+Due to the peculiarities of mathematics in general and floating point in particular, it's not unusal in numerics to have code that looks like this:

 ```julia
 result = if is_normal_case(x, y)